gravito-framework/gravito/docs/en/guide/plugin-development.md

 ---

-## Developing Orbits (Infrastructure Modules)
+## Developing Kinetic Modules (Infrastructure Modules)

-Orbits are lower-level extensions that provide infrastructure services.
-In v0.3+, Orbits should implement the `GravitoOrbit` interface for IoC support.
+Kinetic Modules are lower-level extensions that provide infrastructure services.
+In v0.3+, Kinetic Modules should implement the `GravitoOrbit` interface for IoC support.

 ### Design Principles